-Wild Goose Festival 2025 A sample schedule from the Wild Goose Festival 2025, including indigenous cultures, African-American spirituals, atheists, lovers of god, beer & hymns, and french toast.
+Wild Goose Festival 2025 #1 A sample schedule from the Wild Goose Festival 2025, including indigenous wisdom, African-American spirituals, atheists, lovers of god, beer & hymns, and french toast.

 Is it a new moon if you can't see it?
 A moonlit walk with Einstein, lunar phases in wisdom traditions, moonsighting in Islam, and the face of god.